NordicSemiconductor/Flutter-nRF-Connect-Device-Manager/README.md

 ```

 ## Reading logs
-To read logs from the device, use `LogManager`:
+To read logs from the device, use `FirmwareUpdateLogger`:

 ```dart
 final logger = updateManager.logger;